Castlepook

 Castlepook or Castle Pook is a Norman style castle built in 1380 by the Synan family.
-The castle's ruin is a few miles north of Doneraile, in the foothills of the Ballyhoura Mountains in County Cork, Ireland.
+The castle's ruin is 4 km north of Doneraile, in the foothills of the Ballyhoura Mountains in County Cork, Ireland.

 Castlepook is made of limestone, with a stone vaulted roof which is still intact.
 There was once a spiral staircase made of stone in the southwest corner.
 Much of the smooth stone (such as was used for the stairs and window / door frames) has been removed by vandals.